-The Group has adopted the Standardised Approach, as detailed in CRDIV, to the quantification of Credit Risk and Operational Risk.
-As of 31.12.2021 the Group has no exposure to Market Risk.
+The Group has adopted the Standardised Approach, as detailed in CRR, to the quantification of Credit Risk and Operational Risk.
+The Group does not have any market risk requirement following the article 94 of the CRR and therefore, that risk is not considered.

-In 2021 the Group booked two derivatives for which it has CVA capital requirements even though they are immaterial (less than 0,001% of total requirements)
+In 2022 the Group has continued booking derivatives for which it has CVA capital requirements even though they are immaterial (less than 0,01% of total requirements).